TheGiwi/george-mutambuka/src/content/Robot Product Render.md

 The model consists of spheres with boolean modifiers and kitbashing (from Creative Shrimp and some made by myself).
-I to achieve CAD like bevels and cuts, used the bevel modifier and Blender's then new weighted normal and weld modifiers
+In order to achieve CAD like bevels and cuts, I used the bevel modifier and Blender's then new weighted normal and weld modifiers